Analysis | Abortion, voting rights, guns and covid: Texas Republicans go all in

 Texas has been a conservative state for generations.
 For many decades, it was dominated by conservative Democrats.
 That changed in the last decades of the 20th century.
 Now it is a conservative state under Republican control.
 Texas hasn’t elected a Democrat as governor since Ann Richards in 1990.

-Trump won the state in 2020, though his victory margin was smaller than in 2016 and much smaller than previous GOP nominees had done.
+Trump won the state in 2020, though his victory margin was smaller than in 2016 and much smaller than previous GOP nominees had achieved.
 Democratic hopes for gains in the state House last November evaporated.
 With a grip on all statewide offices and both chambers of the legislature, Republicans have had their way this year.

 But as elsewhere around the country, the Republican Party in Texas is not what it used to be.
 The philosophy of Texas Republicans like George W. Bush and George H.W.
 Bush has given way to a far more extreme version of conservatism — and an effort to tailor policies and rhetoric to please and accommodate the Trump wing of the party.